openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 hdc shell aa test -b com.example.myapplication -m entry -s unittest CJTestRunner
 ```

-- Here, `-b com.example.myapplication -m entry` should be filled according to the actual bundle name and module name in the app.
+- Here, `-b com.example.myapplication -m entry` should be filled in according to the actual bundle name and module name in the app.
 - The final `CJTestRunner` is the first parameter registered with TestRunner.registerCreator.

 ## class Component